7th International AMD-Symposium

 Bernhard H.F.
 Weber (Regensburg/D)

-AMD – Searching for targeted therapies10 L
+AMD – Searching for targeted therapies

 Carel B. Hoyng (Nijmegen/NL)

-AMD genotype-phenotype correlation?11 L
+AMD genotype-phenotype correlation?

 Magda A. Meester-Smoor, C.C.W.
 Klaver (Rotterdam/NL)